allthriveai/insights/how-comedy-pitch-sparked-new-thinking.md

 - **The need for laughs** pushes you to find universal truths in your specific problems
 - **Public vulnerability** strips away corporate speak and jargon

-These constraints don't water down your message—they crystallize it.
+These constraints don't water down your message they crystallize it.

-*Gina's LinkedIn post celebrating her victory at The Battery's Tech Roast Comedy Night Pitch Competition will be embedded here automatically by the site.*
+<iframe src="https://www.linkedin.com/embed/feed/update/urn:li:ugcPost:7310146869945327616" height="780" width="504" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>

 ## What I Discovered Through Laughter